© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead on Little Urswick Crags is a scheduled monument protected by Historic England under reference 1013822.
 View the official record →

-Little Urswick Crags is a Romano-British farmstead located in Lancashire, England.
+Little Urswick Crags is a Romano-British farmstead located in Lancashire, situated within an upland landscape characteristic of the northern frontier zone of Roman Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013822.

 Romano-British farmstead on Little Urswick Crags is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013822.